1998 Denver Broncos season: Player stats

 For the season Elway threw for 2,806 yards, 22 touchdowns and ten interceptions.
 Davis rushed for 2,008 yards and 21 touchdowns.
 Rod Smith had 86 receptions for 1,222 yards and six touchdowns.
 Ed McCaffrey had 64 receptions for 1,053 yards.
 Shannon Sharpe had 64 receptions for 768 yards.
 Jason Elam kicked 23 out of 27 field goals and 58 out of 58 extra points including a 63-yard field goal to tie Tom Dempsey with the longest field goal in NFL history at that time.
-This record has since been eclipsed by another Denver Bronco in Matt Prater.
+This record has since been eclipsed by another Denver Bronco in Matt Prater, and once again by Justin Tucker.

 Steve Atwater, Davis, Elway, Tony Jones, Mark Schlereth, McCaffrey, Tom Nalen, Bill Romanowski, and Sharpe made the Pro Bowl.